 Though I have done no official research, I feel fairly sure most people who experience a significant loss go through moments of believing they have totally lost their minds.
-After spending most of your life as a relatively happy, healthy, well-adjusted person, it can be slightly terrifying to one day spiral into the unknown territory of grief.
+After spending most of your life feeling relatively “normal”, it can be slightly terrifying to one day spiral into the unknown territory of grief.

-But every now and again, that normal-crazy that comes with grief becomes more than normal-crazy.
+But every now and again, the normal-grief-crazy becomes more than that.
 It takes on a life of its own and it becomes something that requires more support than can be found from friends and family, books, church, websites, journals, or time.
-This grief becomes debilitating, all-consuming, and even has an ominous name: complicated grief.
-If you find yourself screaming, “of course my grief is complicated!!
-It’s grief!!”, we hear you.
-All grief is complicated.
-But language has its limitations and this is the unfortunate (and controversial) label that has been given to this type of grief.
-We don’t love it either.

-Hypothetical (or not so hypothetical) Case Study: You feel like total crap.
+Hypothetical Case Study: You feel like total crap.
 Life feels impossibly overwhelming.
 You are irrationally angry.
-You are crying everyday.
+You are crying every day.
 You can’t imagine it will get better.

-Is this normal-crazy or is this complicated grief?
+Is this normal grief or complicated grief?
 Sometimes it feels like a coin toss, even to us professionals.
 Because the reality is that in the early days after a loss, it is normal to have the symptoms described above.
-And then at some point it isn’t normal anymore.
 So the question becomes, how can you figure out if you (or your friend or family member) may be in need of professional grief support?

-My first thought on this: we could all benefit from a little bit of therapy!
+My first thought about this: we could all use a little bit of therapy!
+There really isn’t a threshold one has to hit in order for therapy to be beneficial.
 So if you are thinking about grief counseling, why not give it a go?
 It is an opportunity to spend time on yourself, learn some things about yourself, and get out of the house.
 What do you have to lose?

-But how do you know that you definitely need some professional grief support?
-If it has been more than a few months and your symptoms seem the same or more severe than immediately following the loss, this could be a reason to consider professional help.
-At the Columbia University School of Social Work they are conducting extensive research around complicated grief.
+That said, if it has been more than a few months and your symptoms seem the same or more severe than immediately following the loss, this could be a reason to consider professional help.
+At the Columbia University School of Social Work, they are conducting extensive research around complicated grief.
 It may be helpful to consider the signs of complicated grief outlined by Columbia University researchers:

 - Strong feelings of yearning or longing for the person who died